nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User finds the customer index from the customer list.
+1. User finds the index of the customer in the customer list whose orders they want to view.
-2. User inputs command to list all orders, by the index of customer in customer list.
+2. User inputs command to list all orders under the index of customer.
 3. SellSavvy retrieves a list of all orders made by specified customer.
 4. SellSavvy displays the orders in a list in GUI.